whiteblackitty/SQLCipher-Password-Cracker-OpenCL/README.md

 ## Suggestion for Windows users ##

 In the typical process of installing pysqlcipher3, you should install **[OpenSSL x64 libraries](http://slproweb.com/products/Win32OpenSSL.html)**  and then compile **[sqlcipher](https://github.com/sqlcipher/sqlcipher)** first.
-I suggest "Build against amalgamation", requiring no actual build of sqlcipher, which is tested on my computer, whose steps after installing OpenSSL are as following:
+I suggest "Build against amalgamation", requiring no actual build of sqlcipher, which is tested on my computer, whose steps after installing **[OpenSSL x64 libraries](http://slproweb.com/products/Win32OpenSSL.html)** are as following:

 1. Compile the amalgamation files of sqlcipher:
 Run the **Developer Command Prompt of Visual Studio**, then cded to the **sqlcipher folder**, run: